Param-Patel-o5/python-mini-projects/03_Madlibs_Game/README.md

-# 📖 Random Story Generator – Python CLI Fun Project
+# 📖  Madlibs Game (Random Story Generator) – Python CLI Fun Project

 A fun little Python program that generates a random silly story based on the user's input.
 The user provides a noun, verb, adjective, and adverb — and the script picks a random story template and fills in the blanks.